SIGAN/UTech/prompts.md

 Make sure to ask before upgrading any framework or any approach change.
 All scripts must run within context of "/workspace/eve", so that all SQLite database paths are "data/eve.db", thus all scripts must be stored in the root "/workspace/eve".
 Do not hardcode "/workspace/eve", just always store and start scripts at "/workspace/eve".
 Assess, evaluate, prepare specifications, review with user, and only after user approval continue.
+If you want to replace entire file, delete original file before using "create" command.

 Follow up
 -----